Kids (film): Cast

-Additionally, Sarah Henderson portrays the first girl Telly is seen having sex with and Tony Morales and Walter Youngblood portray the gay couple.
-Julie Stebe-Glorius and Christina Stebe-Glorious appear as Telly's mother and younger brother, respectively.
+Sarah Henderson portrays the first girl Telly is seen having sex with.
+Tony Morales and Walter Youngblood portray the gay couple.
+Julie Stebe-Glorius and Christiana Stebe-Glorius appear as Telly's mother and younger brother, respectively.
 The Rastafari is played by an actor credited as "Dr. Henry".
 Screenwriter Harmony Korine has an uncredited appearance as Fidget.

 Production

 Larry Clark said that he wanted to "make the Great American Teenage Movie, like the Great American Novel."
 The film is shot in a quasi-documentary style, although all of its scenes are scripted.